VADOSWARE/pg_idkit/README.md

 ## Binary install

-If running a custom version of locally/globally manually installed Postgres, you may download (and verify the checksum of) a shared library versionfrom the [releases](/releases), and add it as one of your `shared_preload_libraries` in `postgresql.conf`.
+If running a custom version of locally/globally manually installed Postgres, you may download (and verify the checksum of) a shared library version from the [releases](/releases), and add it as one of your `shared_preload_libraries` in `postgresql.conf`.

 Assuming you have downloaded the `pg_idkit-vX.X.X.so` file to `/etc/postgresql/extensions`, you might change the file like this: